 Struggling to make it through your workout?
-Maybe you have recently increased your workout regimen but cannot seem to push yourself through it.
-Whether you are a competitive athlete or someone who just enjoys the feeling of a good workout, you may need to think about adding a pre-workout supplement to your workout routine.
+Whether you are a competitive athlete or someone who just enjoys the feeling of a good workout, if you have increased your training intensity but cannot seem to push yourself through it, a pre-workout may be the spark you need.

 If you are taking a pre-workout, it’s critical to know just how long you can expect it to last.
 This way you can time it so it kicks in at the start of your workout routine.

 There are several factors that can influence how long it takes for pre-workout to kick in, including serving size, body weight, and how sensitive you are to certain ingredients.

 Each ingredient in pre-workout can last a different amount of time and we'll cover each of these ingredients throughout the article.

 But generally, you can expect the effects of pre-workout to last about three hours from the time they kick in which is usually between 20 minutes and an hour.

 Pre-Workout supplements are products designed to increase your energy, mental focus, endurance, and the scope of your workout routine.

 Pre-workout ingredients are specifically formulated to cause your blood vessels to dilate.
 This increases the blood flow to and from your muscles, while also increasing your energy and endurance.